chughes87/calendarbot/README.md

 Add a secret to your AWS secrets manager with the values indicated in secret_example.json.
 Copy the ARN of that secret and paste it in place of <SECRET_ARN> in serverless.yml.
 While you're there, enter your usual timezone in place of <YOUR_TIMEZONE>.
 Sorry, this tool won't work well for travelers...

 Setup Serverless if you haven't already.
 See https://www.serverless.com/framework/docs/getting-started.
-Replace <YOUR_ORG> in package.json with your Serverless org's name.
+Replace <YOUR_ORG> in package.json and serverless.yml with your Serverless org's name.

 # deployment